Galdakao

-Galdakao (Galdácano) is a town and municipality located in the province of Biscay, in the Basque Country.
+Galdakao (Galdácano) is a town and municipality in the province of Biscay in the Basque Autonomous Community in Spain.
+It has 24,767 inhabitants.

 It is located in the Greater Bilbao, in the valley of the Ibaizabal river, near the Ganguren mountain range.
 It is surrounded by some summits such as Arrezurriaga (329 m), Txispamendi (221 m) and Santa María (476 m) in the north and Upo (556 m) and Mandoia (640 m) in the south.

-It is coterminous with Zamudio, Lezama and Larrabetzu in the north, with Zaratamo and Zeberio in the south, with Amorebieta, Lemona and Bedia in the east and with Etxebarri and Basauri in the west.
+Galdakao borders the municipalities of Zamudio, Lezama and Larrabetzu to the north, Zaratamo and Zeberio to the south, Amorebieta, Lemona and Bedia to the east and Etxebarri and Basauri to the west.